Hershey Internship Expands Horizons for Milton Hershey School Alumna

 The authentic work experience provided Susanna with the opportunity to learn about project management, editorial planning, and customer relations, work to develop the company’s purpose statement, and refine her existing skills.

 “Working with Susanna this summer was a true delight!
-She not only elevated our team by compiling our first ever ‘consumer story’ library but she brought fresh ideas, and an energetic perspective to everything we do,” Lauren Aardewijn, Associate Manager of Corporate Communications, said.
+She not only elevated our team by compiling our first ever ‘consumer story’ library but she brought fresh ideas, and an energetic perspective to everything we do,” said Lauren Aardewijn, Associate Manager of Corporate Communications.

 The Hershey team, also including Lori Sedlmyer and Madison Schreyer, involved Susanna in projects focused on how the company would communicate internally to its staff and externally to customers about COVID-19 and racial equality.